Skip to main content

 • First-party relationships: EUID enables advertisers to activate their first-party data on publisher websites across the open internet.

-• Non-proprietary (universal) standard: All participants in the advertising ecosystem who abide by the code of conduct can access EUID.
+• Non-proprietary (universal) standard: All participants in the advertising ecosystem who execute an appropriate participation agreement can access EUID.

 • Open source: The source code for the EUID components is publicly available.